sungchun12/fst/README.md

 - What dashboards will this help vs. hurt?

-- What’s a data preview based on my updates look like?
+- What’s a data preview based on my updates look like? (e.g. 5 rows) FIRST THING TO DO

 - How many scheduled data pipelines are tied to this model?